interlock-network/access-nft/README.md

-# The Interlock Network Universal Access NFT
+# Universal Access NFT (Sponsored by Aleph Zero)

 <img style="top: -10px" align="right" width="350" height="150" src="interlockey.jpg">

-The Interlock Universal Access NFT is a scheme for licensing and managing access permissions via ownership of a novel PSP34 NFT.
-This project is sponsored by the [Aleph Zero](https://alephzero.org) Grant Program and is intended to provide this licensing/access scheme as a general framework to the Aleph Zero community at large.
-The NFT used in this project is compatible with the [Art Zero](https://artzero.io) marketplace.
+The Interlock Universal Access NFT is a scheme for licensing and managing access permissions via ownership of a novel PSP34 NFT. **This project is sponsored by the [Aleph Zero](https://alephzero.org) Grant Program and is intended to provide this licensing/access scheme as a general framework to the Aleph Zero community at large.** The NFT used in this project is compatible with the [Art Zero](https://artzero.io) marketplace.

 ## [View the Universal Access NFT contract here](https://github.com/interlock-network/interlock-smartcontracts/tree/master/contract_uanft)